 Change is hard for most companies.
 Logo change?
 Hard to fathom.
 But despite the cautionary tales, there are times when a new logo makes a whole world of sense.

 You’ve merged with or acquired a new business

 Hurrah!
 You’re merging with a competitor and/or bought out a competitor and/or purchased a company that will allow you to bust into brand new markets!
 That’s wonderful news!
 That also means it might be time for a logo redesign.

 These sorts of moves often bring major changes to the scope and quality of your unique value proposition.
 As such, it makes sense that the image of your company would change, too.
-Moreover, if such moves are really a good thing, a change in logo will be a boost to marketing your new value.
+Moreover, if such moves are really a good thing, a change in the logo will be a boost to marketing your new value.

 Your business is spinning off from a parent company